2021 Recharter documents are available at https://drive.google.com/drive/folders/1-PLil8wtXg36FID4bYJs-2EhOKn7RnM-

 The DER and Eagle Advisor (if used) both remain involved in the Life-to-Eagle Journey after the youth finishes their Eagle Project and may be involved before they even have a project identified.

-Life-to-Eagle training is offered four times a year, alternating between the Eastern and Western Ends of the county.
+Life-to-Eagle training is offered several times a year, alternating between the Eastern and Western Ends of the county.
 Check the district online calendar for the location and time of each session.
 Additional training dates may be offered at Camporees in or near PW County.
 In addition to offering you a chance to ask questions, those sessions will help explain some of the nuances of the Eagle Scout application and project approval process.
 Don’t miss it!

 Eagle Project related forms